AI PharmCare

 Interactions to Watch For

-Magnesium can bind to these antibiotics in the digestive tract, reducing their absorption and effectiveness.
+Magnesium can bind to these antibiotics in the gut, reducing their absorption and effectiveness.

-Some diuretics can increase or decrease magnesium excretion, potentially leading to magnesium imbalances.
+Some diuretics can increase magnesium excretion, while others can increase magnesium levels, requiring careful monitoring.

 Magnesium can lower blood pressure, potentially causing it to drop too low when combined with antihypertensive drugs.